|

 There is no LED to indicate the signal crossing the threshold.
 The construction quality is not fancy, but it is rugged and dependable.
 Also, even though Boss sometimes gets a bad rap for its buffered bypass switching, in this case there is no problem--the bypass is transparent, unity gain, with perfectly flat frequency response.

 While clearly I have a few complaints about this pedal, the fact is it sounds pretty good and does its job like a champ, and you can find one used for very cheap any day of the week, so it's a great value.
 It's also hard to find any other pedal in this price range that works so well as a peak limiter, for aggro playing, slapping, or peaks from an envelope filter.
 I would not hesitate to use one on a pro gig, as long as the inherent EQ shaping is suitable.
-I've heard that some people have modded the LMB-3 for various improvements, but I have not encountered any of the modded ones myself, so I have no information or opinion on them yet.

 |